 At Emerson Hospital, patients with congestive heart failure (CHF) have convenient, close-to-home access to comprehensive diagnosis and treatment of their condition.

 Our team of board-certified, fellowship-trained cardiologists provides expert care and ongoing management of CHF.
-And through Emerson’s affiliations with some of the Boston area’s leading tertiary academic medical centers, we offer streamlined access to advanced cardiac procedures if they’re needed.
+And through Emerson’s affiliations with some of the Boston area’s leading tertiary academic medical centers, we offer streamlined access to advanced cardiac procedures if they are needed.

 About congestive heart failure

-Heart failure occurs when the heart doesn’t pump enough oxygen-rich blood throughout the body because the heart muscle has weakened or become too stiff.
-Sometimes it’s because of a faulty heart valve.
+Heart failure occurs when the heart does not pump enough oxygen-rich blood throughout the body because the heart muscle has weakened or become too stiff.
+Sometimes it is because of a faulty heart valve.
 As a result, blood backs up into—and congests—the liver, abdomen, lower extremities and lungs.

 Congestive heart failure can be caused by: